connochio/ambient_music_documentation/Documentation/Setup/README.md

 <br />
 ### Name
 This name will be used throughout the integration, and may include special characters.

+It cannot be changed after it has been created however.
 <br />
 ### Spotify ID